 post

 SOCIAL ANXIETY: IN THE EYE OF THE STORM

 What would you do if a natural disaster were going to strike your hometown in a few days?
 Maybe you would gather your friends and family and find shelter.
 When a disaster occurs, it often happens very quickly and people are not able to reach their friends and family particularly low-income families lacking resources.
-They… Continue reading
+They might not be able to rely on… Continue reading

+post